 One way you can rid yourself of this problem is to stomp on your brakes a time or two to clear the rotor by scraping it off.
 If this method of cleaning your rotors doesn’t work, then it’s time to remove your tire to get at the rotor itself for some cleaning.
 This problem is rare, but is always a possibility.

 Uneven Lug Nut Torque- When you do not tighten your lug nuts in a proper star configuration, you can cause your rim to have uneven lug nut torque.
 This uneven lug nut torque can cause what seems like a permanently damaged rotor with an uneven braking pattern.
 To fix this problem, you should simply remove all your lug nuts and retighten them in proper order with adequate minimum torque levels.

 Heat Warping- Excessive use of your brakes on standard issued brake rotors can cause heat build up on the rotors to a level that exceeds what the caliper can take.
-When this critical threshold of heat buildup is crossed, and there is no other place on the rotors to disperse the heat, warping will start to occur during cooling.
-Warping on brake rotors can be accelerated when using aggressive brake pads in combination with non-performance issued rotors.
+When this critical threshold of heat buildup is crossed, and there is no other place on the rotors to disperse the heat, brake fade will occur.
+Brake fade is the loss of brake effectiveness.

 Excessively Worn Brake Pads- Brake pads that are used past their recommended usage levels will damage rotors.
 The screws that hold the brake pad together will begin to grind on the brake rotors during braking and over time grind a groove into the rotor.
 You will most certainly hear a grinding noise when this is happening in addition to the screech from the brake pad wear indicator.